 - Ensuring about the blood loss during the delivery and ruling out postpartum hemorrhage or excessive bleeding.

-- Looking for any kind of tearing or damage to vagina, perineum and labia.
+- Looking for any kind of tearing or damage to the vagina, perineum, and labia.
 Suturing wherever necessary.

 - Encouraging Mother and baby skin-to-skin touch.